zdravkov/kendo-docs/api/wrappers/jsp/chart/title.md

 ### text `String`

-The title of the chart.
+The text of the chart title.
 You can also set the text directly for a title with default options.

 #### Example
     <kendo:chart-title text="text">